ethereum/yellowpaper/README.md

 cd yellowpaper
 ./build.sh
 ```
-Following buidling, you can use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.
-It can be viewed in ``PDF`` format after building.
+This will create a PDF version of the Yellow Paper.
+Following buidling, you can also use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.

 ## The Jello paper is an alternative